deeptendies/legacy-deeptendies-library/README.md

 # Repo Structure
 Please see `./src/deeptendies/` for core package components.

-See `/notebooks/` for notebooks used to prepare final report and presentation.
+See `/notebooks/` for notebooks used to generate data in report.

 # Installation
 ## mac & linux